-During the period April 1, 2015 - July 31, 2015, the HELP program in the same utility's service area served 46 members, all owners of single family homes.
-Over the same period during 2016, HELP PAYS® served 69 single family homes, 62 units of multifamily housing, and two commercial customers - approximately triple the number of participants.
+During the period April 1, 2015 - December 31, 2015, the HELP program in the utility's service area served 70 members, all owners of single family homes.
+Over the same period during 2016, HELP PAYS® offers to invest in efficiency upgrades were sought and accepted by 118 single family homes, 82 units of multifamily housing, and two commercial customers - approximately triple the number of participants.
+Two thirds of these projects were completed in 2016; the remaining one third were still in process at the end of 2016.